Dolores Fonzi

-Dolores María Fonzi (born 19 July 1978) is an Argentine TV, theatre and film actress.
-Several of her films have received critical acclaim such as Burnt Money, Waiting for the Messiah, Bottom of the Sea and The Aura.
-Her brother Tomás Fonzi is also an actor in Argentina.
+Dolores María Fonzi (born 19 July 1978) is an Argentine television, theatre and film actress.
+Several of her films have received critical acclaim such as Burnt Money (2000), Waiting for the Messiah (2000), Bottom of the Sea (2003), The Aura (2005), and Paulina (2015).

+In 2023, she marked her directorial debut with the comedy-drama Blondi.
+Her second film, the legal drama Belén, is competing for the Golden Shell at the 73rd San Sebastian International Film Festival.

 Biography

 Dolores Fonzi was born in Buenos Aires, Argentina.
 After the separation of her parents, her mother, María del Rosario Cárrega, returned with her children to Adrogué, a city where Dolores and her brothers Tomás and Diego grew up.
 She studied acting at the school of Carlos Gandolfo.
+Her brother Tomás Fonzi is also an actor in Argentina.